AIMFAHR/RANDM_SHAP_paper/README.md

 Jupyter Notebooks and supplementary data for the paper "Elucidating the Grey Atmosphere: SHAP Value Analysis of a Random Forest Atmospheric Neutral Density Model" (Bard, Murphy, Halford; submitted).
 This analysis is performed with the RANDM thermospheric density model (Murphy, Halford, et al. 2025; https://doi.org/10.1029/2024SW003928)

+The paper preprint can be found at https://arxiv.org/abs/2509.26299 .

 ### Required Packages
 Python Package Requirements are found in requirements.txt.
 As of September 22, 2025, the MLTDM package (https://github.com/kylermurphy/mltdm/) is not installable via pip and must be installed locally before use.